Risto-Stevcev/iac-protocol/localc.rst

 #.
 Run the UNO bridge.
 The UNO bridge is a server that provides a programming interface to access the internals of a LibreOffice document.

    #.
 You can run multiple LibreOffice applications by passing them in as switches.
 If you want to use the ``current_document()`` command, then it will
       only work on the first switch passed, in this case Calc.
-Here is the command to run UNO for Calc and Calc:
+Here is the command to run UNO for Calc and Writer:
       ``libreoffice "--accept=socket,host=localhost,port=18100;urp;StarOffice.ServiceManager" --norestore --nofirststartwizard --nologo --calc --calc``

    #.
 If you want to run the bridge without opening any application, pass in the switch ``--headless``.
 You cannot use the ``current_document()`` command
       in this mode because no application is running.
-Here is the command to write UNO for Calc and Calc:
+Here is the command to write UNO for Calc and Writer:
       ``libreoffice --headless "--accept=socket,host=localhost,port=18100;urp;StarOffice.ServiceManager" --norestore --nofirststartwizard --nologo --calc --calc``

 #.
 Make sure that the LibreOffice applications you want to use are enabled in the ``interfaces.py`` file.
 You can access LibreOffice calc using the ``localc``